brendenconnors/brendenconnors.github.io/about.markdown

 ### **Where am I from?**

-I am from Montana  in the United States, but currently living in Richmond, Virginia.
+I am from Montana in the United States, but currently living in Sacramento, California.

 ### **What is my current situation/employment?**

+I currently work for the Sacramento Kings of the National Basketball Association as a data scientist.

-I currently work for [Symend](https://symend.com/) as a Machine Learning Engineer.
-I have worked for Symend as both a data science intern and data scientist in some capacity since May 2020.
+I previously worked for [Symend](https://symend.com/) as a machine learning engineer.
+I  worked for Symend as both a data science intern, data scientist, ML engineer in some capacity since May 2020 until November 2022.

 Prior to that, I worked various jobs during school, some better than others.
 I particularly enjoyed being a farmhand for 3 years and coaching basketball.
 I am still looking to find a second data-scientist/farmhand/basketball coach.
 There must be at least one more out there!